saitaiky/notebook/docs/docs/web-development/kubernetes/architecture/services.md

 The vast majority of us nowadays can largely ignore IP tables, especially in containers, because that's what Docker and Kubernetes are designed to do.
 They're allowing those of us that just need to use this to deploy apps to not have to be experts in the underlying technology in the kernel on how packets move around.

 ### Advantages of services
--   (we resolve the IP address of the service using DNS)
+-   We resolve the IP address of the service using DNS
 -   There are multiple service types; some of them allow external traffic (e.g. `LoadBalancer` and `NodePort`)
 -   Services provide load balancing (for both internal and external traffic)
 -   Service addresses are independent from pods' addresses (when a pod fails, the service seamlessly sends traffic to its replacement)

+### Services are OSI layer 4 constructs

+> What does that mean?
+That means that we can't just give a full IP address with everything complete access.

+- You can assign IP addresses to services, but they are still layer 4(i.e. a service is not an IP address; it's an IP address + TCP/UDP protocol + port).
+- This is caused by the current implementation of `kube-proxy`(it relies on mechanisms that don't support layer 3).
+- As a result: you have to indicate the port number for your service(with some exceptions, like ExternalName or headless services, covered later)

 ## Different type of servies